legaard/mixtape/README.md

 }
 ```

-More details about this library can be found [here](https://github.com/legaard/fizzy/wiki/Documentation).
+More details about this library can be found in the documentation [here](https://github.com/legaard/mixtape/wiki/Documentation).